 Final Thoughts

-The design was shared with the Mass Times Trust and they are implemented aspects of it.
+The design was shared with the Mass Times Trust and they implemented aspects of it.
 If I had been able to test with a large number of users, I would do some card sorting in order to refine the review tags.